Deploy: The Essentials

 If you want to permanently remove an app, you can simply delete it.
 The next time any existing users sync the app, it will no longer run.

-If you just want to remove specific users from an app that requires user sign-in, removing them from the app allow list suffices.
-The next time they sync, the app will prompt them for sign-in and that will fail.
+If you just want to remove specific users from an app that requires user sign in, remove them from the Share dialog.
+The next time they sync, they won't be able to sign in.
 See Share: The Essentials.

 Was this helpful?